djccarew/app-modernization-ta-lab/README.md

 ![Recommendation link](images/ss5.png)

 5. This time take a look at one of the "show stoppers" for the app **plants-by-websphere-jee5.ear** by selecting the app and then clicking on the Analysis Report link.
 This version of the  WebSphere sample Plants by WebSphere was shipped with WebSphere Application Server V7.0.
 2 of the  3 severe issues have to do with no support for the JAX-RPC API in Liberty.
-With the explosion of REST based APIs, technologies like JAX-RPC and SOAP/WSDL have become more or less obsolete.
+Note: with the explosion of REST based APIs, technologies like JAX-RPC and SOAP/WSDL have become more or less obsolete.

 6. Go back to the **IBM Transformation** browser tab and click on **<- Recommendations** to go back to the list of apps.